-1. Statement of the student's goals, relative to the option selected.
-2. List of all courses and number of units for each course which have been or will be taken to complete the option selected.
+1. List of all courses and number of units for each course which have been or will be taken to complete the option selected.
 The grade for each course completed will also be listed.
-3. Indication of plans to satisfy all other criteria set by the Department for the student.
-4. Indication of the student's anticipated date of completion of the program.
+2. Indication of plans to satisfy all other criteria set by the Department for the student.
+3. Indication of the student's anticipated date of completion of the program.